allanbunch/node-red-openai-api/README.md

 ## Usage

-After installation, find your _@inductiv/node-red-openai-api_ node in the **AI** palette category labeled "OpenAI API".
+After installation, find your node in the **AI** palette category labeled "OpenAI API".
 Here's how you can start integrating AI into your IoT projects:

 1. Configure the node with your AI platform's API key (if required).
-2. Use the node to send and receive data to/from OpenAI API compatible platforms, incorporating AI responses into your IoT workflows.
+2. Send [OpenAI documented](https://platform.openai.com/docs/api-reference/) API service configuration paramaters to the node using the default `msg.payload` property, or confiure your desired incoming object property reference on the node itself.
 3. Explore the [examples](./examples/) directory for sample implementations.

 ## Contribute